corpusops/corpusops.bootstrap/doc/vagrant.md

 ## Mounting the VM as a sshfs mountpoint onto the host
 - You must install sshfs onto your host
-Add to your ``~/.ssh/config`` the output of
+- Generate a local sshconfig to access your VM
 ```
-vagrant ssh-config
+vagrant ssh-config \
+    | sed \
+        -e "s/User .*/User root/g"
+        -e "s/Host .*/Host vagrant/g" > sshconfig
 ```

-- Be sure to adapt the hostname to something familiar to you
-- Change the user from ``$user`` to root

-This will result in something like
+This will result in ``./sshconfig`` like
 ```
-Host corpusops-ubuntu
+Host vagrant
   HostName 127.0.0.1
   User root
   Port 2200